 Each Note will bear interest from its date of issuance, at the rate determined at the date of issuance, payable at maturity.
 Interest is computed on the basis of a year having 365 or 366 days and the actual number of days elapsed.
+The interest rate on the Notes cannot exceed 12% per annum.
 Payment of each Note will be made to the Depository and then distributed by the Depository.